 - Average Klout-score per job level split by gender

-A three step approach
+A four step approach

 When you start measuring diversity data more rigorously, I suggest a four-step approach:

 - Start your analysis by using the data elements that you have readily available.
-By making a comparison between women/men on the various data elements and combinations of the elements, you will be able to prepare some interesting insights to fuel the discussion in the organization.
+By making a comparison between women/men on the various data elements and combinations of the elements, you will be able to prepare some interesting insights to fuel the discussion in the organisation.
 Make sure you have some statistical capabilities in your team, to avoid drawing the wrong conclusions.

-- Develop some hypothesis around the question: what is blocking more diversity in our organization?
+- Develop some hypothesis around the question: what is blocking more diversity in our organisation?
 Use the gathered data to test your hypothesis, if required gather additional data.
 Example: Female recruiters will hire more female candidates (more than male recruiters are hiring for comparable positions).
 If the data (and research) prove your point, you will be able to move to 4.

 - Determine what actions can be taken based on your data analysis and research.
 Set targets, not only on the lag indicators, and start following your diversity KPI’s.

 By no means I want to suggest improving diversity is easy.
-My plea in the article is that if you are serious about making your organization more diverse, it will help to start measuring rigorously.
+My plea in the article is that if you are serious about making your organisation more diverse, it will help to start measuring rigorously.